 How to Reinstate a Suspended California Drivers License

 It’s easy to forget a motor vehicle is a piece of heavy machinery that can do serious damage.
-When a person fails to prove they’re a safe driver that can obey the rules of the road the state DMV or local court may issue a license suspension.
+When a person fails to prove they’re a safe driver that can obey the rules of the road the state DMV or local court will issue a license suspension.

-Keep reading to learn why California licenses get suspended, what happens when a suspension order is laid down and how to get a license reinstated.
+Keep reading to learn why California licenses get suspended, what happens when a suspension order is laid down and how to get a drivers license reinstated.

 What Leads to a Suspended California Driver License

 The California state DMV will suspend a license for a number of driving offenses.
 The top reasons people get a license suspension in California include:

 - Conviction for driving under the influence (DUI)

 - Refusal to take drug and/or alcohol test

 - Too many points on your driving record